andrewankenobi/football_hackathon/README.md

 1. **Download Python:** Go to [https://www.python.org/downloads/mac-osx/](https://www.python.org/downloads/mac-osx/) and download the latest Python 3 release.
 2. **Install Python:** Double-click the downloaded file and follow the on-screen instructions.
+3. **Create Python Alias:** There's no python alias by default on Macs, create one running `alias python='python3`
-3. **Verify installation:** Open a terminal and type `python3 --version`.
+4. **Verify installation:** Open a terminal and type `python3 --version`.
 You should see the installed Python version.

 **Linux:**